ririyad/javascript_notes/sections/this_and_object_prototype.md

 - You need to define a constrcutor function with the ``` new ``` keyword.
 - Calling a constructor function without the ``` new ``` keyword doesn't work.
 No new objects get created, and the return value is undefined.
 - There are two default arguments to every function call: arguments and ``` this ```.
+- There are **four** different ways to call a function in javascript.
 - Consider the following code:
 ``` javascript
 function foo() {